Menu

 NOTE: There is also a Level 2 scheme for patients with OHT or Glaucoma Suspect who have been identified as stable and DISCHARGED from HES.
 See Appendix 3 for further details.

 Direct referral, with an accompanying PCLV form.
 Patients MUST be dilated and benefits/risks discussed.
 Please check criteria for 1st and 2nd eyes before referring.
+The criteria and pvlc form are included on Cinapsis.
 See Appendix 4 for further details

-For CRH (Cataracts/Post-cataract PCO): Email or post to: The Eye Centre, Chesterfield Royal Hospital, Calow, Chesterfield, S44 5BL.
+For CRH (Cataracts/Post-cataract PCO): Send via Cinapsis to The Eye Centre, Chesterfield Royal Hospital, Calow, Chesterfield, S44 5BL.

-Paediatric – Refer via direct email to CRHFT or via GP unless it is urgent.
+Paediatric – Refer via direct using Cinapsis unless it is urgent.
 If so, then see above for urgent referrals.

-Adult – Please refer Wheatbridge first for further assessment, unless it is urgent.
+Adult – Please refer to Wheatbridge first via Cinapsis for further assessment, unless it is urgent.
 If so, then see above for urgent referrals.

 Referrals to The Eye Department at Derby Royal

 This Quick guide information applies to referrals for patients registered with a South Derbyshire GP.
-If the patient chooses to be referred routinely to another hospital outside Derbyshire please send via the GP unless urgent.
+If the patient chooses to be referred routinely to another hospital not available on Cinapsis please send via the GP unless urgent.
+If the patient does not have a Derbyshire GP then referral via their GP is necessary

-Use Downloadable GOS 18 form or Derbyshire wide pad where possible, please complete as much as possible and remember to include VA’s, IOP and your Provisional diagnosis.
+Use Downloadable GOS 18 form or Derbyshire wide pad where possible or the preloaded form on Cinapsis please complete as much as possible and remember to include VA’s, IOP and your Provisional diagnosis.

 Please make this guide available to all clinicians- Trainees, Residents and Locums.